NOTE: It is advised that children under 13 should not visit.

 While the holocaust is certainly not a pleasant topic, the cruelty and somewhat-bizarreness of the Nazi regime is intriguing to many.
 Some of you may have been to Kraków and have visited Auchwitz, the largest and most notorious Nazi death camp in Europe.
 For that reason alone, you may say to yourself 'Why should I go to Stutthof?'

 The answer is that Stutthof is unique in many ways...

-Stutthof was the last death camp to be discovered.
+Stutthof was the first death camp established outside of Nazi Germany and the last to be discovered.